cloudprivacylabs/lsa-selective-disclosure/README.md

 removes all fields marked as "sensitive", and translates the labeled property graph back into JSON document which is shared with the recipient.
-This real-time filtering allows decoupling the use-case specific selective disclosure logic from the backend (datbase, or wallet.)
+This real-time filtering allows decoupling the use-case specific selective disclosure logic from the backend (a database, or a wallet.)

 ![Selective Disclosure](selective-disclosure.png)